You might be paying too much in property taxes.

 How does the 10% fee work?

-If we win a reduction in your assessed value, you pay 10% of your tax savings.
+If we win a reduction in your assessed value, you pay Kin 10% of your tax savings.
 That's it.
-There's no upfront cost, no filing fee, no retainer.
-If we don't win a reduction, you owe us nothing.
+There's no upfront cost, no filing fee, and no retainer.
 We invoice you after the county confirms the outcome.
+If we don't win a reduction, you pay us nothing.

 What does the fee actually cover?